AndrewJBateman/freeCodeCamp/README.md

 * Contains my code created to meet challenges in the JavaScript Full Stack Web Development Program at Free Code Camp.

-* Array methods used: concat, filter, flatten, includes, Math.max, Math.min, reduce, reverse, shift
+* Array methods used: concat, filter, flatten, includes, Math.max, Math.min, reduce, reverse, shift, slice (returns the part of the array specified, does not change original array), sort, splice (returns removed items in an array, changing the original array)

 * String methods used: regex, replace, toLowerCase,